 Overview

 In the angle-resolved cathodoluminescence (ARCL) mode, the direction in which a photon is emitted is determined.
 An objective lens or, more commonly, a collection mirror projects an image of the emitted light onto a pixelated detector, e.g., a camera.
 When an appropriate optical system is used, each pixel in the captured image corresponds to a unique emission direction from the specimen.
-Typically, the raw image is transformed into polar coordinates for display and interpretation.
+The raw image is typically transformed into polar coordinates for display and interpretation.

 Sometimes referred to as Fourier imaging or momentum spectroscopy.